Antananarivo and Central Plateau area, Madagascar.

-Among them is bubonic plague, considered by the westerners as a mere past chapter of their History.
-Plague is an ancient flea-borne disease with a case fatality rate of 50-60% if left untreated.
+Considered by the westerners as a mere past chapter of their History, Plague is an ancient flea-borne disease with a case fatality rate of 50-60% if left untreated.
 Nowadays, plague still represents a public health concern in affected countries in Africa, Asia and Americas.

 The explanation for the persistency of plague in Madagascar has to be found besides the enviromental and biological factors: socio-economical causes and cultural beliefs appear to be key determinants.
 In both urban and rural setting plague is considered to be the “disease of the poor”, affecting those living in poorer, insalubrious, underserved, peripheric areas.
 This is related to the deep-rooted social stigma associated to the disease, to the patients and to their families.

 Even cultural practices have a strong impact on the incidence of plague in Madagascar: the preference for traditional medicine in remote villages can cause delays in the beginning of an effective antibiotic treatment, while funeral ceremonies and ritual corpse exhumations (famadihana) also might favor the spread of plague.